-(DAN) 252 Coaching And Repertoire (1)
+(DAN) 252 Coaching and Repertoire (1)

-Prerequisite: Dance 251 and demonstrated competence approved by the instructor.
+Prerequisite: Demonstrated competence approved by the instructor.
 Variations (male and female) and pas de deux from standard ballet repertoire are studied and notated.
 The dancer is given individual coaching, with special attention given to the correction of problems.
 This course may be repeated for credit.
 Laboratory fee.
 (2 Lab.)